umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 ### `fetchGeoCoord.js`

 Write the following functions inside of `fetchGeoCoord.js`.
 These functions should be implemented by the first group member on a separate git branch.
-See the git section for instructions.
+See the [Git Branch Requirements](#git-branch-requirements) section for instructions.

 #### `fetchGeoCoord`